Ben 10: Ultimate Challenge

 Ben 10: Ultimate Challenge is a game show for children themed after the Ben 10 series, developed by Turner Broadcasting System Europe in association with Twenty Twenty for various regional Cartoon Network channels.
-The show is running in twenty-five countries, and in seventeen countries in different languages and hosts starting from November 2011.
+The show is running in twenty-five countries, and in seventeen countries in different languages and hosts starting from late 2011.
 Contestants include children between 7 and 12 years old.
+In 2011, twelve separate editions catering separate markets and feeds were shot at the studios in London.

-In 2013, an exclusive Asian version has been produced in Malaysia for Cartoon Network thanks to the company Astro Productions, and it was aired only in five Southeast local countries (Malaysia, Singapore, Thailand, Philippines, and Indonesia).
-This version is titled Ben 10: Ultimate Challenge Asia and is hosted by Nabil Mahir.
+In 2013, an Asian-exclusive version titled Ben 10: Ultimate Challenge Asia was produced in Malaysia by Astro Productions for Cartoon Network.
+The series aired only in five Southeast Asian countries Malaysia, Singapore, Thailand, the Philippines, and Indonesia and was hosted by Nabil Mahir.

 The series had a revival as Ben 10 Challenge following the Ben 10 reboot.
 Ben 10 Challenge premiered on Cartoon Network UK on 13 October 2017.

 Ben 10 Challenge

 Ben 10 Challenge is a live-action game show produced by the Spanish production company La Competencia Productions in Madrid for Turner EMEA.
 It follows two teams of people who compete in challenges and get tested on their Ben 10 knowledge.
 Versions were created for France, Germany, Italy, the Middle East, Poland, Spain, Turkey, and the UK, with the Spanish version also airing in Portugal dubbed.
 The English version premiered in the UK and Ireland on 13 October 2017, and in Africa on 23 December 2017.